amanda07511/QualiteAir/README.md

 What it do (03.04.2017):

-See the nearest station.
+-See the nearest station.

-Search a city by name.
+-Search a city by name.

-Could save cities in your favorites.
+-Could save cities in your favorites.

-Delete cities of your favorites.
+-Delete cities of your favorites.

-See details of your favorites cities.
+-See details of your favorites cities.

-Share information of a citie.
+-Share information of a citie.

-Change language(English, french, spanish).
+-Change language(English, french, spanish).

-Change to night mode.
+-Change to night mode.

-Clone the Repository
+-Clone the Repository

 As usual, you get started by cloning the project to your local machine: